awsdocs/aws-support-user-guide/doc_source/organizational-view.md

 **To create organizational view reports**

-1. Sign in to the organization's master account and open the AWS Trusted Advisor console at [https://console\.aws\.amazon\.com/trustedadvisor](https://console.aws.amazon.com/trustedadvisor/)\.
+1. Sign in to the organization's management account and open the AWS Trusted Advisor console at [https://console\.aws\.amazon\.com/trustedadvisor](https://console.aws.amazon.com/trustedadvisor/)\.

 1. In the navigation pane, choose **Organizational View**\.

-1. Choose **Create**\.
+1. Choose **Create report**\.

-1. By default, the report includes all AWS Regions, accounts in your organization, check categories, checks, and resource statuses\.
+1. By default, the report includes all AWS Regions, check categories, checks, and resource statuses\.
 On the **Create report** page, you can use the filter options to customize your report\.
-For example, you can clear the **All** option for **Account**, and then use the list to specify the individual account IDs to include in the report\.
+For example, you can clear the **All** option for **Region**, and then specify the individual Regions to include in the report\.

    1. Enter a **Name** for the report\.